Blocked Nose Yoga: Clear Sinuses with Targeted Pranayama and Poses

 Easy Pose Variation – Sukhasana

 Staying seated in a comfortable Easy Pose, reach both hands up to the sky.
 Bend the right elbow and drop the hand down the back in between the shoulder blades.
 With the left hand, grab the right elbow inviting a stretch into the tricep.
 Focus on opening up the chest and take deep breaths to stretch into the lungs.
+Reach both hands up and then switch sides.
+Ground down into the sitting bones the entire time, lengthening up through the spine and opening the chest.
+Have the gaze relaxed, focused at one point or the eyes closed.
+This Easy Pose variation is going to strengthen and stretch the lungs and open up the respiratory system.

 Easy Pose Tricep Stretch - sukhasana